 Within 30 years, summers in Seville will register up to 50 degrees Celsius.
-The trend in the South of Spain will see heatwaves and droughts increasing in frequency, duration, and intensity.
+The trend in the South of Spain will see heatwaves and droughts increase in frequency, duration, and intensity.

-The City Council and the University of Seville partnered to run an urbanisation project specialised in sustainable cities to face these challenges posed by climate change.
-“Recovering the street life in a climate-changing world” is both the slogan and the main objective of the initiative, called Cartuja Qanat.
+The City Council and the University of Seville partnered to run an urbanisation project for sustainable cities to face these challenges posed by climate change.
+“Recovering the street life in a climate-changing world” is the slogan and the initiative’s main objective, Cartuja Qanat.

 It is the challenge of how to continue maintaining the culture of living on the streets of the entire Mediterranean where temperatures are close to 50 degrees.